-3. You must have the original VAT invoice or receipt (or other evidence) for each purchase you have reclaimed VAT on as well as those which are zero-rated, exempt or reduced rate.
+You must have the original VAT invoice or receipt (or other evidence) for each purchase you have reclaimed VAT on as well as those which are zero-rated, exempt or reduced rate.
 If it is illegibile or lost you should ask for a duplicate.
 You cannot reclaim VAT on a proforma invoice, a delivery note or a statement.

 Invoices, credit notes, receipts and other proof of purchase can be stored in paper or digital format.
-If you have lost an invoice or receipt or it is no longer readable you must obtain a duplicate.
 Your evidence must be easily accessible so that you can find specific documents when the VAT Inspector asks to see them.